bahmutov/cypress-examples/docs/index.md

 - [Conditional accept](./recipes/conditional-accept.md)
 - Avoid "Mixing async and sync code" by controlling the [value the code yields](./recipes/yield-value.md)
 - [use sanity assertions](./recipes/use-sanity-assertions.md)
+- wait for the element [to be stable](./recipes/element-is-stable.md)

 ### Working with network